 In-Plane Switching (IPS) Panels

-IPS panels may not be the optimal choice for professional gaming and fast-moving shooters, but they’re honestly the go-to choice for most gamers in 2017.
-They strike the perfect balance between gorgeous picture reproduction and acceptable response time / refresh rate functionality – both IPS response times and refresh rates have gotten better and better in recent years, to the point that a casual gamer won’t notice either lacking if he or she doesn’t read about the differences beforehand.
+IPS panels may not be the optimal choice for professional gaming and fast-moving shooters, but they’re honestly the go-to choice for most gamers in 2020.
+They strike the perfect balance between gorgeous picture reproduction and acceptable response time/refresh rate functionality – both IPS response times and refresh rates have gotten better and better in recent years, to the point that a casual gamer won’t notice either lacking if he or she doesn’t read about the differences beforehand.

 A gaming monitor’s refresh rate is how long the unit takes to redraw the entire screen.
-Refresh rates are measures in hertz (hz), and your run-of-the-mill monitor will ship with a 60Hz refresh rate.
+Refresh rates are measured in hertz (Hz), and your run-of-the-mill monitor will ship with a 60Hz refresh rate.
 In the case, 60Hz means your screen gets refreshed 60 times per second.

 When it comes to gaming, 60Hz is definitely a “low” refresh rate.
 Quick movement in movies or video games often appears blurry or “ripped” at 60Hz refresh rates, and you might see “screen tearing” as well.

 Screen tearing is what happens when you see pieces from two or more screen re-draws at the same time.
 You won’t be table to distinguish anything specific with screen tearing, but it will make your game or movie appear choppier and less aesthetic overall.